 Ideally a fauna friendly fence should have either:

-- A 30cm gap between ground level and the first rail or strand.
+- A minimum 50cm gap between ground level and the first rail or strand.
 Spacing above this level is at the owner’s discretion.
-The gap should be 50cm if you have kangaroos living in your area.

-- A series of 30cm gaps between the rails or strands (the first gap should be no higher than 30cm above ground level)
+- A series of 50cm gaps between the rails or strands (the first gap should be a minimum of 50cm above ground level)

-- Box wire mesh may be used provided that there is a 30cm gap between the ground level and the mesh, and provided the fence is not more than 1.2m in height.
+- Box wire mesh may be used provided that there is a minimum 50cm gap between the ground level and the mesh, and provided the fence is not more than 1.2m in height.
 A capping rail along the top allows for easy movement.